dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	}
 }
 ```
 The `Listen` function creates a `net.Listener`, an object that listens for incoming connections on a network port, in this case TCP port `localhost:8000`.
-The listener’s `Accept` method blocks until an incoming connection request is made, then returns a `net.Conn` object representing the connection.
+The listener's `Accept` method blocks until an incoming connection request is made, then returns a `net.Conn` object representing the connection.

 The `handleConn` function handles one complete client connection.
 In a loop, it writes the current time, `time.Now()`, to the client.
 Since `net.Conn` satisfies the `io.Writer` interface, we can write directly to it.
 The loop ends when the write fails, most likely because the client has disconnected, at which point `handleConn` closes its side of the connection using a deferred call to `Close` and goes back to waiting for another connection request.

 The `time.Time.Format` method provides a way to format date and time information by example.
 Its argument is a template indicating how to format a reference time, specifically `Mon Jan 2 03:04:05PM 2006 UTC-0700`.
 The reference time has eight components (dayofthe week, month, day of the month, and so on).
 Any collection of them can appear in the `Format` string in any order and in a number of formats; the selected components of the date and time will be displayed in the selected formats.
 Here we are just using the hour, minute, and second of the time.
 The `time` package defines templates for many standard time formats, such as `time.RFC1123`.
 The same mechanism is used in reverse when parsing a time using `time.Parse`.

-To connect to the server, we’ll need a client program such as `nc` ("netcat"), a standard utility program for manipulating network connections:
+To connect to the server, we'll need a client program such as `nc` ("netcat"), a standard utility program for manipulating network connections:
 ```
     $ go build gopl.io/ch8/clock1
     $ ./clock1 &